 - Review and improvement of COVID-19 protocols and procedures

 - Appraisal of healthcare practice efficiency and effectiveness

 - Staffing models by service line and/or program

 Our experienced team provides in-depth technical assistance and individualized program development expertise in every service area, every step of the way.

 Meet some of our justice-involved services experts.

-Our team knows the justice-involved space inside and out.
+Our team knows the correctional healthcare space inside and out.
 And that knowledge can help you make better decisions—and achieve better outcomes.

 Linda Follenweider MS, APRN

 Bren Manaugh LCSW-S, CPHQ, CCTS